This article covers some basics about modern firearms – stuff available from the 1930s onward.

 M&M High-Power Semi-Auto [Ranged Ballistic Damage 4]

-To go beyond the Desert Eagle we’ll include an illustration for a 1970s handgun that also garnered a mystique – the Automag, which some thought was the future of handguns.
+A much rarer example in this category is a 1970s handgun that also garnered a mystique.
+It was the Automag, which some thought was the future of handguns.
 The name straightforwardly describes what it does.

 Machine pistols – the basics

-Such weapons do not quite fit a military or law-enforcement need — except for tank crews and the like — but they look cool and impressive.
+Such weapons do not quite fit a military or law-enforcement need, except for tank crews and the like.
+But they look cool and impressive.
 Starting in the 1980s, machine pistols featured prominently in action movies.
+They are surprisingly often mook weapons, since they allow for missing the protagonists in a much more spectacular way.

 One of the earliest examples of machine pistols were the weapons used by Doc Savage’s crew (but not Doc himself).
 These “super-machine pistols” or “superfirers” were extra-large pistols with a drum magazine.

-Lastly, we’ll illustrate this category with the Skorpion, a Warsaw Pact machine pistol for tankers.
-Though chambered in a weak calibre, during the Cold War the Skorpion was routinely presented as the dream weapon for terrorists, insurgents and other Communists, giving it a strong mystique.
+And lastly we’ll have the Skorpion model 61, a Cold War-era Warsaw Pact machine pistol for tankers.
+Though chambered in a weak calibre, it was routinely presented as the dream weapon for terrorists, insurgents and other Communists.
+Think of it as a pocket AK in this respect.

 The links to follow us and/or subscribe to our monthly newsletter are at the bottom of this page.